 - Provide a variety of environmental resources – this includes eating areas, multiple litter boxes, scratching areas, play areas and resting or hiding spaces.

-- Provide an opportunity for play and predatory behaviour – this allows them to fulfill their natural instinct to hunt.
-Allow them to ‘catch’ their prey to avoid frustration; food puzzles or food balls also allow them to mimic natural hunting behaviour (and also helps to control obesity).
+- Provide an opportunity for play and predatory behaviour – this allows them to fulfill their instinct to hunt.
+Allow them to ‘catch’ their prey to avoid frustration; food puzzles or food balls also will enable them to mimic natural hunting behaviour (and also helps to control obesity).

 - Provide positive feedback – never force interactions with your cat, allow them to set the tone and pace of how much human companionship they need.
 Never punish or swat a cat for a behaviour you deem inappropriate, this will only make matters worse.